Caerii/Caerii/README.md

 I'm Alif.
 I keep coming back to the same problem: most software treats people as operators sitting in front of a screen, but the interesting work happens in rooms, in bodies, between people, across time.
 I want to build the interfaces for *that*.

 In practice I end up somewhere between XR, brain-computer interfaces, multi-agent systems, and modular robotics.
 I studied in the US and at DTU in Denmark, did MIT Reality Hack in 2023 and 2026, and now run [Superintelligent Group](https://www.superintelligent.group).
 Before that I worked through Halcyox.
 Some of these repos are polished.
 Most aren't.
 The messy ones are usually the most recent.

+Right now I advise engineering at [Doppel Labs](https://www.doppellabs.ai/) and [Wallace](https://www.wallace.so/).
+I’m also collaborating with [Augmentiv Labs](https://www.augmentivlabs.com/) on a scientific reproducibility stack that uses smartglasses to make lab procedures verifiable and repeatable.
+Previously, I was the first engineer at [FabuBlox](https://www.fabublox.com/) (MIT Media Lab nanotech spinout), Nov 2024–Aug 2025.

 I also once prompted AI to generate [a dating website for worms](https://slitherin.vercel.app/) and [inspired someone to stageplay my AI-generated youtube dialogues at an off-broadway theater in Brooklyn](https://github.com/Caerii/AI_Dialogues_2022), so calibrate accordingly.